USC-CSCI527-Spring2021/Text-Room-Adventure/docs/pages/demo.md

 ---
 layout: page
-title: About
+title: Demo
-permalink: /about/
+permalink: /demo/
-feature-img: "assets/img/pexels/travel.jpeg"
+feature-img: "assets/img/pexels/computer.jpeg"
-tags: [About, Archive]
-hide: true
 ---

 Type on Strap is based on Type Theme, a free and open-source theme for [Jekyll](http://jekyllrb.com/), licensed under the MIT License.